Gary Windass: Storylines

 In October 2013, Gary learns that Owen is having trouble with being owed £4,000 from his client Pat Phelan (Connor McIntyre).
 He later helps Owen break into Phelan's house to steal his motorcycle and lock the vehicle into his yard, which later forces Phelan to repay his debt to Owen.
 Later on, Phelan and his wife Valerie (Caroline Berry) visited the Armstrong-Windass family around Christmas that year.
 Phelan proposed that Gary and Owen work alongside him on a building project that will allow them to make £200,000 in exchange for Owen investing his £80,000 savings onto the project, to which he reluctantly agrees.

 In 2014 onwards, the partnership seems to go well at first until Gary learns from Izzy that Phelan has developed sexual feelings towards Anna.
 This prompts Gary to confront Phelan when all the builders, including Owen, have left the worksite.
 As Gary demands that Phelan stay away from his mother, Phelan begins to badmouth Anna - which causes Gary to punch Phelan in response.
-This results in the pair fighting, with Phelan getting the upper hand until Gary picks up a plank of wood and uses it to hit the latter - knocking Phelan unconscious as a result.
-Gary, believing to have killed Phelan, calls Owen to tell him what has happened and later brings him to the worksite — where they are surprised to find that Phelan has vanished.
+This results in the pair fighting, with Phelan getting the upper hand until Gary picks up a plank of wood and uses it to hit the latter, knocking Phelan unconscious as a result.
+Gary, believing he has killed Phelan, calls Owen to tell him what has happened and later brings him to the work site, where they are surprised to find that Phelan has vanished.